jackedwards1128/Slicer/README.md

 ## Known Limitations

 - Only binary STL format is supported.
-- Layer count upper bound in `Window.java` is hardcoded to `86` and should be updated to match the actual model height.
 - Infill intersection ordering assumes intersections come in pairs; malformed or very complex perimeters may cause incorrect infill.
 - No support for multiple perimeter shells or variable infill density.